Scientology and homosexuality: Current Scientology viewpoints

-Although Hubbard's views on homosexuality remain unamended in modern editions of Scientology books, gay Scientologists have argued that Hubbard and the Church have set aside any anti-homosexual views expressed in the past.
+Although Hubbard's views on homosexuality remain unamended in modern editions of Scientology books, gay Scientologists have argued that Hubbard and the Church of Scientology have set aside any anti-homosexual views expressed in the past.
 In 2003, in the city of Los Angeles, the Church of Scientology sponsored a Multathlon for Human Rights and Tolerance.
 Keith Relkin, a gay activist and Scientologist, turned over a rainbow flag to the team captain who was running 250 miles through the metropolis.
 The American Church of Scientology published a press release on its website quoting gay activist Keith Relkin as saying, "Over the years I have worked with the Church of Scientology for greater inclusion of gay people like me, and today represents a milestone in that progress."

 Paul Haggis, a Hollywood screenwriter and director, publicly left Scientology in October 2009, stating that the San Diego branch of the Church of Scientology gave its support to California Proposition 8, which sought to ban same-sex marriage.
-Haggis wrote to Tommy Davis, the Church's spokesman, and requested that he denounce their support for Prop 8.
+Haggis wrote to Tommy Davis, the Church's (Note: Use of "Church" or "the Church" is a common shortened form of "Church of Scientology"; see The Church (Scientology).) spokesman, and requested that he denounce their support for Prop 8.
 However, the Church disputes this, with Davis stating, "Church of Scientology San Diego had been put on a list of churches that supported Proposition 8 out in California.
 It was incorrectly included and named when it should have never been on the list to begin with."
 Davis also stated that the inclusion of the San Diego branch on the list supporting Prop.
 8 was the work of a single employee, who was removed from his post and the Church's name taken off the list.

 A 2004 article in the St. Petersburg Times reported that the Church defines marriage as the union between a man and a woman.

 Melissa M. Wilcox, professor in Religious Studies at UC Riverside, states in Introduction to New and Alternative Religions in America that while present-day detractors of Scientology accuse it of homophobia, government suspicion in the early days of Scientology apparently included accusations of homosexuality.
 In response to a query by her about the Church's current position, the Church of Scientology in 2005 stated:

 The Church of Scientology does not dictate sexual preferences.
 Scientology is a practical method of improving conditions in life and works to increase a person's abilities, give higher IQ and better reaction time, greater ability to solve his problems in life – things of this nature.